Moment Conditions for Dynamic Panel Logit Models with Fixed Effects: Introduction

-Estimation of panel data binary response models dates back to \cite {rasch1960studies}, who noticed that in a logit model with strictly exogenous explanatory variables, one can make inference regarding the remaining parameters by conditioning on a sufficient statistic for the fixed effects.\footnote{\cite{andersen1970asymptotic} studied the asymptotic properties of the resulting estimator. \cite{HausmanHallGriliches84} used a similar strategy to estimate fixed effects panel data Poisson regression models.} \cite{Manski87} showed that it is possible to identify and consistently estimate a semiparametric version of the same model which relaxes the logistic assumption. \cite{Manski87}'s estimator is not root-$n$ consistent, and \cite{chamberlain2010binary} showed that regular root-$n$ consistent estimation is only possible in a logit setting.
+\erasestuff{This paper relates to a number of strands of the literature.
+Estimation of panel data binary response models dates back to \cite{rasch1960studies}, who noted that in a logit model with strictly exogenous explanatory variables, one can make inference regarding the remaining parameters by conditioning on the sums of the dependent variable for each individual, which are the sufficient statistics for the fixed effects. \cite{Manski87} showed that it is possible to identify and consistently estimate a semiparametric version of the model which relaxes the logistic assumption. \cite{Manski87}'s estimator is not root-$n$ consistent, and \cite{chamberlain2010binary} showed that regular root-$n$ consistent estimation is only possible in a logit setting when only two time periods are observed.
+See also \cite{jochmans2017note}.}

-A number of papers have attempted to relax the assumption that the explanatory variables are strictly exogenous by including lagged dependent variables.
-This is motivated by the desire to distinguish between state dependence and unobserved heterogeneity (see e.g. \citealt{Heckman78a, Heckman81a, Heckman81b, Heckman81c}). \cite{cox1958regression}, \cite {Chamberlain1985}, and \cite{magnac2000subsidised} demonstrated that it is possible to find sufficient statistics for the individual-specific fixed effects in logit models where the only explanatory variables are lagged outcomes.
-Conditioning on these sufficient statistics leads to a likelihood function that does not depend on the fixed effect, but which may depend on some of the unknown parameters of the model.
+\erasestuff{A number of papers have attempted to relax the assumption that the explanatory variables are strictly exogenous by including lagged dependent variables.
+Building on \cite{cox1958regression}, \cite{Chamberlain1985} and \cite {magnac2000subsidised} demonstrated that it is possible to find sufficient statistics for the individual-specific fixed effects in logit models where the only explanatory variables are lagged outcomes.
+Conditioning on these sufficient statistics leads to a likelihood function that does not depend on the fixed effects, but they typically depend on some of the unknown parameters of the model.
 The parameters can then be estimated by maximizing the conditional likelihood.
 The resulting estimator is root-$n$ consistent and asymptotically normal.
 The conditional likelihood approach referenced above does not generally carry over to logit models that have both lagged dependent variables and strictly exogenous explanatory variables.
-However, as shown in \cite {honore2000panel} and \cite{d2010duration}, this approach does apply if one is also willing to condition on the vector of covariates being equal across certain time periods.
-The resulting estimator is asymptotically normal under suitable regularity conditions, but the rate of convergence is slow when there are continuous covariates.
+However, as shown in \cite{honore2000panel}, this approach does apply if one is also willing to condition on the vector of covariates being equal across certain time periods.
+This leads to an estimator that is asymptotically normal under suitable regularity conditions, but the rate of convergence is slow when there are continuous covariates.}